This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 Since a WAR file is one single file, it is the easiest way to deploy a Java Web application to an application server.
 Many vendors support WAR file deployment in different ways.
 Please read the manual of your application server.

 Remember that every Magnolia instance (author or public) is its own Java Web application.
 Deploy one WAR file per instance.
 Magnolia provides preconfigured WAR files for Community Edition or Enterprise Edition.
-When using custom bundles, use Maven to build the WAR file of your custom bundle webapp.
+When using custom webapps, use Maven to build the WAR file of your custom bundle webapp.

 Preconfigured Magnolia WAR files